bjamturley/MedSchoolAtlas/Clinical skills/Lymph Node Exam.md

 ## Lower extremity nodes
 These include the **horizontal group** which drains the belt-to-bottom (lower abdomen, buttocks, anal canal, external genitalia, lower vagina), and the **vertical group** which drains the legs (great saphenous veins).

-The lower calf drains into the small saphenous vein which is deep an not palpable.
+The lower calf drains into the small saphenous vein which is deep and not palpable.

 ![[Pasted image 20231029212854.png]]